Zenulous/luis-test-framework/README.md

 If you only want to see some examples of how the CFG generates utterances, this is possible without an Azure / LUIS account.
 You only need:

-* Node.js installed (preferably a recent version, with npm)
+* Node.js installed (preferably a recent version, with npm).
-* A clone or download of the repository
+* A clone or download of the repository.

 If you want to conduct the framework and query LUIS using a model trained on the Frames dataset, in addition you need: